 There remains uncertainty as to how long the COVID-19 pandemic will impact clinical neuropsychology training activities, and we appreciate everyone’s flexibility and creativity in educating and supporting the next generation of practitioners.
 ABCN will continue to provide updates in the event that extended interruptions to residency training are necessary in the months ahead.
-For now, trainees and training supervisors who have any questions are encouraged to contact Dr. Kathleen Fuchs, ABCN Credential Review Committee Chair (email@example.com).
+For now, trainees and training supervisors who have any questions are encouraged to contact Dr. Douglas Bodin, ABCN Credential Review Committee Chair (email@example.com).

 ABCN Executive Committee